 Parents and Family

-- Be supportive of your student's decision to study abroad.
-This is an immense decision and will have largely-positive outcomes on your student's development as a fully-functioning adult.
+- DO be supportive of your student’s decision to study abroad.
+This is an immense decision and will have positive outcomes on your student’s development as a fully-functioning adult.
 Your support will be able to quell the anxiety that comes with facing the unknown.

-- Encourage your student to create solutions for issues that arise in the study abroad process.
+- DO encourage your student to create solutions for issues that arise in the study abroad process.
 These issues often mimic real-life scenarios that students may face after graduation.
 Facing them now in a more controlled environment will help them know what to expect later in life.

-- Communicate with your student while they are abroad.
+- DO communicate with your student while they are abroad.
 There are many free and inexpensive ways to communicate internationally and it helps to have a reminder of home while in a foreign environment.

-- Avoid trying to plan your student's study abroad program.
+- DON’T try to plan your student’s study abroad program.
 Allow your student to plan as much of the program as possible.
 You may be surprised by the amount of responsibility and maturity that develops from this process.

 - DON’T try to call every day to check in, and do not worry if your student has not spoken with you in a few days.
 Students often live on schedules and in time zones that are far different from the standard schedule here in the United States.
 Try setting a scheduled time to communicate with each other, and be understanding if your student needs to reschedule.